cloudflare/cloudflare-docs/content/workers/platform/limits.md

 CPU time is the amount of time the CPU actually spends doing work, during a given request.
 Most Workers requests consume less than a millisecond of CPU time.
 It is rare to find normally operating Workers that exceed the CPU time limit.

 {{<Aside type="note">}}
-On the Unbound billing model, [Scheduled Workers](/workers/configuration/cron-triggers/) (Cron Triggers) have different limits on CPU time based on the schedule interval.
+On the Unbound billing model, scheduled Workers ([Cron Triggers]((/workers/configuration/cron-triggers/))) have different limits on CPU time based on the schedule interval.
 When the schedule interval is less than 1 hour, a Scheduled Worker may run for up to 30 seconds.
-When the schedule interval is more than 1 hour, a Scheduled Worker may run for up to 15 minutes.
+When the schedule interval is more than 1 hour, a scheduled Worker may run for up to 15 minutes.
 {{</Aside>}}